phorsuedzie/irb-extension-loader/README.md

 A plugin is a wrapper around your extension code.
 It should handle different irb environments (as e.g. being run from different applications).

-A plugin is a ruby file, specified with `loader.plugin` relative to your current plugins directory.
+A plugin is a ruby file, specified with `plugin`, relative to your current plugins directory.
 It

 - runs in irb's current context